I’ve never hit the top of the driving distance charts over the years but I have always felt very comfortable with how far I hit the ball.

 It’s very unlikely that you will have done so therefore save your money and hit the practice fairway in that instance rather than change yet again.

-When it comes to the question of whether you need to replace your clubs the first thing to do is ignore the hype when it comes to the golf club manfacturers their latest product.
+When it comes to the question of whether you need to replace your clubs the first thing to do is ignore the hype when it comes to the latest product being marketed by the golf club manufacturers.

-A cursory search of the web will show you numerous examples of older clubs which are well over 10 years old performing just as well as new ones.
+A cursory search of the web will show you numerous examples of older clubs that are well over 10 years old performing just as well as new ones.

 Your current clubs, providing you’ve looked after them will deteriorate long after your game does.